nardusstricta/soilprofile2/README.md

 ### Rock content

 We create a new layer for the rock content.
-Beside the basic information (dimension and abundance) we can add the following parameters:
+Beside the basic information (dimension and abundance) we can add the following parameters, which are explained in detail in the function description (?soilprofile2::skeleton)

 ``` r